-There are hundreds upon hundreds of regulations in place and compliance to each is crucial to your company’s success.
+There are hundreds upon hundreds of regulations in place and compliance with each is crucial to your company’s success.
 That means keeping appraised of the top rules, which are often changing, to maintain an advantage over your competition.
 If you fail to comply, you’ll only face serious penalties and even legal troubles (both of which can drag you down).

 The following six federal policies are changing or are highly likely to change, meaning they can affect your small business.
-Therefore, it’s essential to keep appraised on the developments so you can save yourself some time, money and unnecessary stress.
+Therefore, it’s essential to keep appraised on the developments so you can save yourself some time, money, and unnecessary stress.

 A lot of business owners have their eyes on the current happenings of the international trade policy.
 President Donald Trump has enacted many tariffs on trading partners, such as Canada, European Union member states, and China.

 Tariffs carry many shock ways on worldwide economics and it’s especially felt in industries that haven’t been targeted before.
 It is vital that business owners understand how the tariffs and trade policy will impact them in the long run and need to make adjustments accordingly.
-Cutting down on business costs, watching profit margins, managing inventory levels, keeping extra liquid capital and renegotiating contracts can help protect you against the rising tariffs.
+Cutting down on business costs, watching profit margins, managing inventory levels, keeping extra liquid capital, and renegotiating contracts can help protect you against the rising tariffs.

-All throughout municipalities and statehouses, attempts at raising minimum wage and mandating paid sick leave have become very popular.
+All throughout municipalities and statehouses, attempts at raising the minimum wage and mandating paid sick leave have become very popular.
 Most localities and states will agree to paid leave policies.
 In fact, paid leave bills were introduced in Congress, and most entrepreneurs are offering paid leave benefits as an amazing incentive for new hires, however mandatory paid leave policies will probably require additional thought in planning and budgeting.

 Find out your state’s paid sick leave laws here.